w3c/wai-curricula/content/foundation/what-is-web-accessibility.md

 Students should be able to:

-* Describe how some people with disabilities use the Web.
+* describe how some people with disabilities use the Web
-* List some design features that benefit people with and without disabilities.
+* list some design features that benefit people with and without disabilities
-* List some design barriers that exclude people with disabilities.
+* list some design barriers that exclude people with disabilities
-* Recognize the impact of accessible versus inaccessible design.
+* recognize the impact of accessible versus inaccessible design

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Point out how accessibility enhances people's quality of life by teaching the social model of disability.
 Refer to Introduction to Web Accessibility page, [Accessibility in Context section](/fundamentals/accessibility-intro/#context).
 * Invite expert users with disabilities to show how they interact with online banking, online shopping, or eGovernment.
 Ask these users to explain  how technology and the Web benefits them.